 If you want to build a team for a project and you cannot communicate your ideas and goals through a group of people, you will have to face failure.
-Communication solves a lot of problem and absence of it is the main reason behind any performance issues of a team.
+Communication solves many problems, and the absence of it is the main reason behind any team’s performance issues.

-Trust and team’s integrity can only be built on the basis of the honesty of the communication.
-If team members share not only all the information related to the project they are working on but also, their feelings only then can total trust be established between them.
-The main reason for team building techniques is to finish a project not just quickly but effectively and this can be achieved only when there are 3 to 4 people working on the same project instead of a single individual.
-But sans communication, this team of 3-4 members can be as good as not touching the project at all.
+The main reason for team building techniques is to finish a project quickly and effectively, which can be achieved only when 3 to 4 people are working on the same task instead of a single individual.
+Trust and team integrity can only be on the basis of the honesty of the communication.
+If team members share all the information related to the project they are working on and their feelings, total trust can be established between them.
+But sans communication, this team of 3-4 members can be as good as not touching the project.

+Cliques can be a major factor contributing to the team’s lack of communication and poor performance.
 Team members might relate to a selected few based on their similar backgrounds and lifestyles.
-This can lead to the formation of smaller groups within a team or cliques.
-Cliques can be a major factor contributing to the lack of communication and poor performance of the team.
+This can lead to forming smaller groups within a team or cliques.

-It is natural for team members of the same locality or having kids or other similar interests to bond over and form micro-cultures within a team.
-Though unavoidable, the problem of cliques can be handled with maturity by not favoring a particular clique over other.
-When all the team members feel that they are being treated equally, the negativity surrounding the situation will be somehow reduced.
+It is natural for team members of the same locality or having kids or other similar interests to bond and form micro-cultures within a team.
+Though unavoidable, the problem of cliques can be handled with maturity by not favoring a particular clique over others.
+When all the team members feel they are being treated equally, the negativity surrounding the situation will be somehow reduced.

-Let’s go back to our previous analogy of a group of boys who want to play cricket and another group of boys who want to play football.
-Consider a change in scenario and picture a ground not big enough to allow both the group of boys to play their desired sports.
+Let’s go back to our previous analogy of a group of boys who want to play cricket and another who wants to play football.
+Consider a change in scenario and picture a ground not big enough to allow both groups of boys to play their desired sports.
 Now, what do they do?

-Obviously, since this is just a casual daily routine evening sports time for the kids in the neighborhood and the only goal of these two group of boys is to enjoy the evening and have fun.
+Since this is just a simple daily routine, evening sports time for the kids in the neighborhood, and the only goal of these two groups of boys is to enjoy the evening and have fun.
 So, the best outcome would be that the two groups of boys merge and play one game together.
-What would happen then is, if they decide to play cricket, the group of boys who love to play football would bring their football skills in fielding, in short, the teams would now have versatility.
+What would happen then is, if they decide to play cricket, the group of boys who love to play football will bring their football skills in fielding; in short, the teams would now have versatility.

 This should be the ideal scenario for every team.
-Yes, specialties in the project to be completed are necessary, but versatility would help you in an unexpected situation.
-Team members with a wide variety of skills would be able to switch between these skills, as and when the situation demands.
+Completing specialties in the project is necessary, but versatility would help you in an unexpected situation.
+Team members with a wide variety of skills could switch between these skills as and when the situation demands.

-We discussed the role of communication in team building strategies.
-How communication improves the team’s performance because the team members are open to each other for suggestions and ideas.
-But should communication between team members be only work related?
+We discussed the role of communication in team-building strategies and how communication improves the team’s performance because the team members are open to each other for suggestions and ideas.
+But should communication between team members be only work-related?

 You spend 8 hours out of the 24 hours of a day in your office with your team.
-Imagine how boring the work environment would be if the only company you do have is all business related?
-Many types of research and studies indicate that the way team members communicate and bond in informal meetings contributes majorly to the team’s success.
+Imagine how boring the work environment would be if the only company you have is all business-related.
+Many research studies indicate that how team members communicate and bond in informal meetings contributes majorly to the team’s success.

-A Golf outing or lunch and dinner plans can help a lot to build friendship and eventually a healthy team spirit among the members which can be a major factor in the team’s better performance at the workplace.
+A Golf outing or lunch and dinner plans can help build friendship and eventually a healthy team spirit among the members, which can be a major factor in the team’s better performance at the workplace.

 Your team is your strength in the workplace.
 The better your team better is your overall performance and success ratio.
-It’s not always about having the better-qualified individuals in your team to boost your team’s performance but the individuals that you work better with that help form the best team.
-There is no guide to where you will find such individuals but a few trials and errors will eventually help you in team building strategies that would not only be a great support inside your workplace but outside of it as well.
+It’s not always about having the better-qualified individuals in your team to boost your team’s performance, but the individuals you work better with that help form the best team.
+There is no guide to where you will find such individuals, but a few trials and errors will eventually help you in team-building strategies that would be great support inside your workplace and outside of it as well.

 Someone has rightly said-